OpenGene/fastp/README.md

   -O, --out2                         read2 output file name (string [=])
   -6, --phred64                      indicates the input is using phred64 scoring (it'll be converted to phred33, so the output will still be phred33)
   -z, --compression                  compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest, default is 2. (int [=2])
+  -A, --disable_adapter_trimming     adapter trimming is enabled by default.
+If this option is specified, adapter trimming is disabled
-  -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0]) -F, --trim_front2                  trimming how many bases in front for read2.
+  -a, --adapter_sequence             for single end data, adapter sequence is required for adapter trimming (string [=]) -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0]) -F, --trim_front2                  trimming how many bases in front for read2.
 If it's not specified, it will follow read1's settings (int [=0])